Early Years: 1990-2000

 Among the many celebrities who supported the event were film stars Samuel L. Jackson, Hugh Grant, Michael Douglas and Catherine Zeta-Jones.
 The event exceeded all expectations with over 40,000 visitors descending each day on the championship course at Adare Manor, raising in excess of €43.7m.
 Darren Clarke walked away with the trophy, while everybody who attended left with memories to cherish for a lifetime.

-The Pro-Am will return for its sixth staging on the 6th & 7th July 2020 and it is hoped to attract as much support as ever.
+The Pro-Am will return for a COVID-delayed sixth staging on the 4th & 5th July 2022 and it is hoped to attract as much support as ever.
 Spectators can anticipate the return of international golfing superstars and well known faces from the entertainment world to participate.

-The location for the 2020 Pro-Am will be The Golf Course at Adare Manor which has recently undergone extensive renovations.
-Spectators can once again own the event’s unique ticket concept – in the form of a cap – which are now on sale from this website.
+The location for the 2022 Pro-Am will be The Golf Course at Adare Manor which has recently undergone extensive renovations.
+We are looking forward to welcoming you!